BariRafsan/NERPOS/README.md

 ### 3. Model Evaluation

-To evaluate the model and get a performance report, send a POST request to the `/evaluate` endpoint:
+To evaluate the latest model from the models dir and get a performance report, send a POST request to the `/evaluate` endpoint:

 ```bash
 curl -X POST "http://127.0.0.1:8000/evaluate"